bignimbus/bignimbus.github.io/_posts/2019-06-24-methodical-html-css-development.markdown

 ## What you need to know

 A methodical approach to HTML and CSS development rests on a foundational understanding of CSS's `display` property.
 I cannot overstate how important this concept is.
-Here's the lowdown:

 ### Inline elements

+Inline elements can be simply described as "linear."
+By default, they will take as much horizontal space as necessary until reaching the maximum width allowed by their container, at which point they will overflow into a line break.
+Conceptually, inline elements have no set height or width; instead, they will take up only the space that they require.
+Properties that are idiomatic of inline elements include, but are not limited to:

+- `font` properties
+- `line-height`
+- `color`
+- `letter-spacing`
+- `text-decoration`

 ### Block elements